-The 2023 State Science Technology Fair of Iowa will be held March 30 & 31, 2023, in the Hilton Coliseum, Iowa State University, Ames, IA.
+The 2024 State Science Technology Fair of Iowa will be held April 4 & 5, 2024, at the Hilton Coliseum, Iowa State University, Ames, Iowa.
 To learn more and register, please visit www.sstfi.org.

 Each year, IowaBio awards the Future Biotech Leaders Scholarship to juniors and seniors in high school for exhibiting the best use of biotechnology.
 Awardees attending an in-state institution of higher learning are awarded a $2,000 scholarship while those attending an out-of-state institution are awarded a $1,000 scholarship.
 Since 2000, IowaBio has given over 100 scholarships to Iowa students who presented at SSTFI.
 To apply for the Future Biotech Leaders Scholarship and learn more about the application requirements, click the button below.

 - The Global Healthcare Challenge in medical biotechnology

 - The Global Sustainability Challenge in agricultural biotechnology

 - The Global Environment Challenge in industrial and environmental biotechnology